Peter Post

 Peter Post (12 November 1933 – 14 January 2011) was a Dutch professional cyclist whose career lasted from 1956 to 1972.
 Post competed in road and track racing.
 As a rider he is best remembered for Six-day racing, having competed in 155 races and won 65.
 Because of this success he was known as “De Keizer van de Zesdaagse” or “The Emperor of the Six Days”.
 In road racing his main achievements were winning the 1964 Paris–Roubaix and becoming national road race champion in 1963.
 He was on the podium three times at the La Flèche Wallonne but never won.
-Post’s other nickname was “de Lange” or “Big Man” because he was tall for a cyclist.
-After retiring from racing he had success as a Directeur sportif.
-Peter Post died in Amstelveen on 14 January 2011.
+Post’s other nickname was “de Lange” or “Big Man”, because he was tall for a cyclist.
+After retiring from racing he had success as a directeur sportif.
+Post died in Amstelveen on 14 January 2011.

 Road career

 Post turned professional in 1956 with the small Dutch team R.I.H.
 He rode for the first few years with Gerrit Schulte, a track rider who also rode on the road and was an inspiration to him.
 Notable early career successes on the road came when he won the Ronde van Nederland in 1960 and the 1962 Deutschland Tour.
 In 1963 he became national road race champion as well as winning the Tour of Belgium.